getappmap/appmap-agent-js/README.md

     * `<object>`
         * `enabled <boolean>` Indicates whether whitelisted files are enabled or not. *Default*: `true`.
         * `... <Specifier>` Extends from any specifier format.
-  *Default*: `[]` -- ie: the agent will be enabled for every process whose entry script resides in the current directory but outside of any `node_modules` directory.
+  *Default*: `[]` -- ie: the agent will be enabled for every process whose entry script resides in the repository directory.
 * `scenario <string>` A regular expression to select scenarios for execution. *Default*: `"anonymous"` (the name of the scenario provided by command line argument).
 * `scenarios <object>`
   An object whose values are either a single scenario or a list of scenarios.
 A scenario can be any of: